The 11 most efficient solar panels

 Is efficiency the most important solar panel factor?

 The majority of top-tier monocrystalline solar panels currently available to households offer excellent efficiency levels, without much difference between them.
-After all, there are only 1.6 percentage points between numbers one and nine on our list.
+After all, there are only 0.9 percentage points between the top and bottom of this list.

 Even the worst-performing models from the largest manufacturers usually come with at least 20% efficiency, which is good enough for you to save significant amounts on your electricity bills.